 Carlos Alberto da Silva e Cunha holds a Diploma in Advanced Studies (program of PhD degree on Management Sciences), completed at Vigo University, Spain.
 A Master degree in Accounting and Administration completed at the University of Minho and is Postgraduate in "The Impact of the Euro in Business" by the Institute for High Studies on Finances and Tax.
-He has a degree in Auditing and the course of Specialized High Studies in Auditing at Instituto Superior de Contabilidade e Administração do Porto.
-He also has a graduation completed in Accounting at Instituto Comercial do Porto.
+He has a degree in Auditing and the course of Specialized High Studies in Auditing at Instituto Superior de Contabilidade e Administração, Porto.
+He also has a degree completed in Accounting at Instituto Comercial, Porto.
 He is a registered Auditor in the official list since March 1990.
-Also performs duties as Assistant Professor, teaching at Escola de Economia e Gestão, Universidade do Minho as well at Universidade Lusíada, in Oporto.
-In 2008 and 2009 was invited to teach in the Post-Graduation Course "Fraud Management" promoted by Faculdade de Economia, Universidade do Porto.
+He also performs duties as Assistant Professor, teaching at Escola de Economia e Gestão, Universidade do Minho as well at Universidade Lusíada, in Porto.
+In 2008 and 2009 was invited to teach in the Post-Graduation Course "Fraud Management" promoted by the Economics Faculty of Porto University (FEP).

 Paulo Sérgio Jesus das Neves holds a diploma in Accounting Audit, with Superior Specialized Studies in Audit.
 He holds an MBA in Finance by the Economics Faculty of Porto (FEP).
 He is a Statutory Auditor registered with the Ordem dos Revisores Oficiais de Contas under the number 1342, performing this activity since February 2008.
-He is a company consultant, in the fields of organization and management, financial, tax and accounting.
+He is a company consultant, in the fields of organization and management, finance, tax and accounting.

 António Baia Engana holds a diploma in Economics by Instituto Superior de Economia (ISE) and a bachelor's degree in Accounting by Instituto Comercial de Lisboa (ICL).
 He is a Statutory Auditor registered with the Ordem dos Revisores Oficiais de Contas under the number 612, being currently a partner at ALVES DA CUNHA, A. DIAS & ASSOCIADOS, SROC, LDA..
-He is, since 1994, a member of the General Council and Executive Committee of the Commission of Accounting Standards, having presided to the Executive Committee between 1999 and 2005.
-He is a member of Supervisory Boards in insurance companies since October 2009.
+He has been a member of the General Council and Executive Committee of the Commission of Accounting Standards since 1994, having presided to the Executive Committee between 1999 and 2005.
+He has been a member of Supervisory Boards in insurance companies since October 2009.